 Stem cells are the “Cadillac” of joint treatments, with results seen in just a few months.
 They are about the same cost as IRAP.

-Acupuncture and cold laser can help reduce your pet’s pain, and treatment protocols will be tailored to their specific needs.
+Acupuncture and cold lasers can help reduce your pet’s pain in arthritis, and treatment protocols will be tailored to their specific needs.

 For cats, there are few pain medications licensed for long term use; limiting treatment options.